gvwilson/sensibleadventures/short-stories/litany.md

 "Okay,"
 George said weakly.
-"But–this is amazing.
+"But---we have to tell someone.
-We have to tell people!"
+We have to tell *everyone*!"

 Robbie looked at Affie.
 "Will this cause difficulties?"